 If you’re looking for Borough Market at street level, you might have a difficult time finding it.
 The bulk of the market is located underneath the overground tracks, nestled into the alleys and streets down below it all.
 Enter from the staircase next to the church, or under the train overpass.

 PRO TIP: If you have a choice, go to Borough Market on a weekday before noon.
 It gets extremely busy on Saturday and is closed on Sunday.

 Venture further into the market and you’ll find cheese shops, spice shops and artisan baked goods.
 The larger Three Crown Square area features produce, meat, fish, and cheeses.
 You should also make time to stop at the Bedales wine shop, where you can have a glass of wine and a small plate to recharge for the rest of your afternoon.

-Weekends are very busy at the market, but that’s also the best time to find vintage goods.
-Thursdays are dedicated to the vintage market, and the first and second Fridays vinyl.
+Weekends are very busy at the market, but that’s also the best time to find vintage goods and boutique gifts and art.
 At all times, you can find great street food options surrounding the entire market.
-There are even a few food trucks parked on the backside of the market and occasional “We Love Food” festivals that take over the entire market.

 Once you leave the Spitalfields main covered-market area, you’ll find tons of other shops, restaurants, and bars in the surrounding area.
-Two of our favorite wine bars are located on the south side of the market: Bedales Spitalfields and Bottles.
+One of our favorite wine bars are located on the south side of the market, called Bottles.
 It’s a fun area to spend a few hours looking around.

 Maltby Street Market